Pioreactor/docs.pioreactor/user-guide/30-Advanced/06-local-access-point.md

  ## Turning off a local access point

  If you wish to stop the local access point, rebooting the leader Pioreactor while pulling the GPIO pin 26 HIGH.
 You just need to do this once.

+ ## Changing SSID name or password for your local access point

+In the `config.ini`, the SSID and password are editable under the section `local_access_point`.
+Requires a power-cycle to take effect.